jethornton/flexgui/docs_flex/source/spindle.rst

 In addition to the above you must add num_spindles=1 to 8 to the loadrt motmod line in your main hal file.

-Optionally to control the spindle minimum, maximum and increments add a [SPINDLE_n] section to the ini file where `n` is the spindle number 0-7. for more information see :ref:`Spindle_n`
+Optionally to control the spindle minimum RPM, maximum RPM, plus/minus increments and default RPM add a [SPINDLE_n] section to the ini file where `n` is the spindle number 0-7.

+For more information see :ref:`Spindle INI Section <spindle_n>`

 See the LinuxCNC documents for more information about multiple spindles.